Shakakai/100x/collections/_posts/2024-01-10-first-prototype-react-component-creator.md

 Regardless of the countless UIs that I've built, I've never loved the process of pixel pushing to match designs.
 I've always wanted to create a tool that would help me generate the starting point for a component with styling already baked in.
 So that's what I'm going to build for the week of Jan 15th, 2024.

+This is part of my GenAI prototype series, more on that over [here](/).

 ## User Stories
 In this instance, a user is either a frontend developer or fullstack developer.